AaronFR/Thinker/README.md

 ### UI

-- **Messages Page**: Mobile friendly messages/files pages.
-Cluttered and hard to use on smartphones.
 - **Message Stacks**: Messages are displayed one at a time.
 Organising prompts that are referenceing each other in a chain into a singular stack would make navigation easier
 - **Visual Feedback Mechanisms**: Indicate selected messages and files visibly to enhance clarity.
 Provide an option to deselect